 The external auditors have the opportunity during Audit Committee meetings to meet privately with Committee members in the absence of Executive management.
-The Group continued to update its risk register during 2020, with the most recent register being compiled in Q4 2020.
-This register was presented for consideration, review and amendment at the Audit Committee.
+The Group updates its risk register periodically, with the most recent register being compiled in Q2 2021.
+This register is presented for consideration, review and amendment at the Audit Committee.
 Not all risks can be mitigated or would be expensive to do so.
 The approach is very much one to optimise the net risk.
-Following approval, the risk register was recommended to and adopted by the full Board.
+Following approval, the risk register is recommended to and adopted by the full Board.

-During 2020, the Audit Committee reviewed and debated the report of the Company’s external auditors and requested appropriate follow-up by the Chief Financial Officer.
-The Committee also reviewed the terms of appointment of the external auditors and their proposed audit approach for the 2020 audit (undertaken in 2021).
+The Audit Committee reviews and debates the report of the Company’s external auditors and, where necessary, requests appropriate follow-up by the Chief Financial Officer.
+The Committee also reviews the terms of appointment of the external auditors and their proposed audit approach for each audit.

-At each meeting the Audit Committee reviews the progress to clear items noted by the auditors in their management letters.
-The Committee has discussed the risk management model.
-At this stage of development the Committee considers the three lines of defence model premature.
-However, this will be kept under review.
+At each meeting the Audit Committee reviews progress to clear items noted by the auditors in their management letters.

-During the year the Remuneration Committee had three Non-executive Director members.
-It is chaired by Bob Head and the other Committee members were Alastair Kilgour and Mark Reilly.
-Following Mark Reilly’s resignation as a Director on 24 February 2021 Kelsey Lynn Skinner was appointed as the third Committee member.
+The Remuneration Committee has three Non-executive Director members.
+It is chaired by Bob Head and the other Committee members are Alastair Kilgour and Kelsey Lynn Skinner.

 The Company Chairman has a standing right to attend any Remuneration Committee meetings.
 The Committee meets periodically formally and informally as required and is responsible for overseeing the policy regarding staff and senior executive remuneration and for approving the remuneration packages for the Group’s Executive Directors.
 It is also responsible for reviewing incentive schemes for the Group as a whole and reviewing performance against KPIs and approving payments under the Company short-term incentive scheme.
-During 2020, the Remuneration Committee met to agree and sign off the incentive payments recommended by Executive management for the Company, agree and approve base salarychanges, agree and approve share option/long-term incentive scheme awards, and review and approve new packages prior to offer for other senior staff appointments (senior staff are defined as those with starting salaries of more than £100,000).
+The Remuneration Committee meets to agree and sign off the incentive payments recommended by Executive management for the Company, agree and approve base salary changes, agree and approve share option/long-term incentive scheme awards, and review and approve new packages prior to offer for other senior staff appointments (senior staff are defined as those with starting salaries of more than £100,000).